openfaas/docs/docs/reference/namespaces.md

 # Namespaces support

+!!! info "OpenFaaS Pro feature"
+    This feature is part of the [OpenFaaS Pro](/openfaas-pro/introduction) distribution.

-OpenFaaS has support for multiple-namespaces.
+OpenFaaS Pro has support for multiple-namespaces, which is part of the configuration required to build a multi-tenant product or service.

 Multiple namespaces can be used for the following use-cases: